emonhoque/show-tracker/GITHUB_ACTIONS_SETUP.md

 3. **Check GitHub Actions Logs**:
    - Go to Actions tab → Click on failed run
-   - Expand the "Check for new music releases" step
+   - Expand the "Check for new releases" step
    - Look for error messages

 ## 🔒 Security Notes